hassan-anees/hassananees/src/content/posts/2025-07-20-simplifying-access-control-with-privileged-identity-management-pim-in-entra-id.md

 **image placeholder**

-Under these role settings you have the option to adjust the maximum duration a role can be activated for as well as requiring MFA or adding it to a Conditional Access authentication context.
+Under these role settings you have the option to adjust how long a role can be activated for, requiring MFA, and adding it to a Conditional Access authentication context.

 There's tons more you can do with PIM that was not covered here.
 Maybe in another post I'll touch on PIM for groups and Azure resources.
 If you have any questions, I'd love to hear from you.
 Hope this helped.